ELEC ENG 1101 - Electronic Systems

 The full timetable of all activities for this course can be accessed from Course Planner.The course is presented as 6 topics.
 For each topic there are the following scheduled activities:

-Two-hour tutorials occur weekly thoughout semester.
-For each topic there are typically 2 tutorials.
-In tutorials students work in small groups on a variety of problems and exercises, including benchtop experiments and similations.
+Two-hour workshops occur weekly throughout the semester.
+There are 2 workshops for each topic.
+In workshops, students work in small groups on a variety of problems and exercises, including benchtop experiments and simulations.

 Course Learning OutcomesOn successful completion of this course students will be able to: